flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 By contrast, the second board is the aforementioned **CHA Board** and embeds the following:

 - The **C ROMs** and **S ROM**.
 These store sprite tiles and Fix tiles, respectively.
 - An **M1 ROM**: Stores the Z80 program.
-As you may know, the addressing capabilities of the Z80 are [very limited](master-system#memory-available), so M1 ROM access is interfaced by a dedicated controller called **NEO-ZMC** (another chip on the cartridge) which provides [memory banking](nes#going-beyond-existing-capabilities), enabling up to **64 KB** to be addressed (though it may be expanded by adding another mapper into the CHA Board).
+As you may know, the addressing capabilities of the Z80 are [very limited](master-system#memory-available), so M1 ROM access is interfaced by a dedicated [mapper](nes#going-beyond-existing-capabilities) called **NEO-ZMC** (found in the cartridge) which enables up to **64 KB** of memory to be addressed.
+This may be expanded by adding extra mappers into the CHA Board, or adopting the NEO-ZMC2 (which enables up to 4 MB).

 ### Keeping progress